Prasthanam: Cast

+Production

+After Vennela, Deva Katta approached Mahesh Babu with a political story script that was also titled Prasthanam.
+Mahesh Babu rejected the script citing his lack of interest in doing political films.
+Katta approached Gopichand and Ravi Teja to star in this film, but they rejected the film as they felt the film falls short of their regular heroism in their films.
+Before choosing Sharwanand, Katta initially considered Jagapathi Babu and Sumanth.
+This film marked the debut of Ruby Parihar.

 Themes

 The movie, on one hand, deals with politics at grass root levels that occur in villages of India, corrupt political system and the nexus between businessmen and politicians.
 On the other hand, the movie deals with themes like greed, ambition and devotion which are driving forces of the lead characters in this movie.
 A movie-buff argues that the central theme revolves around the quote from the Book of Exodus, Old Testament, –"The sins of the fathers shall be visited upon the children."

 Soundtrack

 The music was composed by Mahesh Shankar and released by T-Series.
+The audio launch was held at the former mall Big Bazaar in Ameerpet, Hyderabad on 12 December 2009.

 Reception

+Jeevi of Idlebrain.com rated the film 3/5 and praised the human nature aspect of the film while criticising its editing.
+Radhika Rajamani of Rediff.com wrote, "Watch Prasthanam if you like long films with a political backdrop".

+Box office

 Despite fierce competition from other big budget films, like Simha and Darling, it did modestly well at the box office.